 Buildings must be placed on the National Register of Historic Places entitling the project to receive historic credits by the submission date of the full application.
-If a building is not on the National Register, Part 1 of the US Department of the Interior Historic Preservation Certification Application must be approved at the time of full application.
+If a building is not on the National Register, the building must be approved for the State Housing Preservation Office's study list at the time of the full application.
 Evidence of meeting this requirement should be provided.